André Saint-Mleux

 André Saint-Mleux (25 September 1920 – 7 October 2012) was a Minister of State for Monaco.
 He was in office from 1972 to 1981.
 During this time he represented Monaco at the Conference on Security and Co-operation in Europe.

+Biography

+Mleux graduated from the École nationale d'administration in 1953.
+He led the majority of his career as French civil servant, before moving to Monaco where he was Minister of State from May 1972 to July 1981.
+He was also a vice-director of the Société des Bains de Mer de Monaco.

+He died in Roquebrune-Cap-Martin on 7 October 2012.

+He was married to Danielle Saint-Mleux and had three children.